MEDICINAL CHEMISTRY - 2023/4

 Module code: CHE3062

-The module provides well-rounded knowledge and understanding of medicinal chemistry.
-Through its employment of example drug discovery projects from the research areas of viruses, antibiotics, diabetes, adrenergic receptors, cancer, including nuclear medicine, nanotherapeutics and inorganic medicinal chemistry, it provides students with an appreciation of design and discovery strategies which should allow them to critically evaluate new medicinal chemistry projects as well as suggest new research directions and ideas for improvements.
+The module provides well-rounded knowledge and understanding of the chemistry and molecular considerations and assays involved in drug discovery.
+Students who opted to study Bioorganic Chemistry and Drug Discovery at level 5 will find this module gives a deeper understanding of the medicinal chemistry aspect of drug discovery.
+Through its employment of example drug discovery projects from the research areas of viruses, antibiotics, diabetes, adrenergic receptors, cancer, including nuclear medicine, nanotherapeutics and inorganic medicinal chemistry, it provides students with an appreciation of design and discovery strategies which will allow them to critically evaluate unseen medicinal chemistry projects as well as suggest new research directions and ideas for improvements.

 Number of Credits: 15